OlivierHK/Alto_UltraP_Mezzanine_V2.0-/README.md

 ## Functionnal Diagram

-The schematic's comment should cover all the specifications of the Board.
-With the functionnal Diagram:
+Schematic's comments should cover all the specifications of the Mezzanine card.

+So High level functionnal Diagram:

 ![Functionnal diagram](https://github.com/user-attachments/assets/de3472aa-66f2-4ac5-90fc-c60a2c354b5f)

 For the detailed Specification document, please contact the Author at  [olivier.faurie.hk@gmail.com](olivier.faurie.hk@gmail.com).